Accessibility Tools

 • Enable all our children to develop verbally, socially, emotionally, physically and cognitively so that they are ready to successfully transition into Year 1.

-• Hold high expectations for all children in our settings - promoting independence, supporting self-regulation and their 'sense of self' so that they feel that they can achieve their learning goals.
+• Hold high expectations for all children in our setting - promoting independence, supporting self-regulation and their 'sense of self' so that they feel that they can achieve their learning goals.

 • Provide a holistic and balanced curriculum, utilising free flow activities between our indoor and outdoor areas, that encourage structured play-based activities that are child initiated, where adults join in - to support, scaffold and move their learning on.